frontenddevelopers/how-to-ask-questions/README.md

 # How to ask a good question

-## How do I ask a good question?
-Our community loves to help.
+Our community loves to help and support developers of all stripes.
 To improve your chances of getting an answer, here are some tips:

 ## Search, and research
 ...and keep track of what you find.
 Even if you don't find a useful answer elsewhere on the site, including links to related questions that haven't helped can help others in understanding how your question is different from the rest.

+## Make sure you in the right place
+Are you in the correct channel?
+Are people there asking similar questions?
+Are you interrupting a current discussion?

 ## Summarize the specific problem
 The first thing potential answerers will see, if it isn't clear, they won't read the rest.
 So make it count: